peterthehan/create-discord-bot/README.md

 ## Getting started

-### Setup bot
+### Create bot

 1. Go to Discord's [Developer Portal](https://discord.com/developers/applications).
 2. Create a new application.
 3. Go to the bot tab and add a bot user to your application.

-   > Take note of your bot's token.
-You will need this in the next section.
+   > Take note of the bot token on this page, you will need this in the next section.

-   > A Discord bot's token is not the same as its client ID.

    > Keep your token and any file containing it **private**.
-If your token ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.
+If it ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.

-### Create bot
+### Create project

 ```
 npx peterthehan/create-discord-bot
 ```

-Follow the instructions given by the utility and verify the bot is working by using the `.ping` command.
+Follow the instructions given by the utility.
+Once the bot is running, verify the setup by using the `.ping` command.

 You're ready to create your own Discord bot! 🎉